 Organics Today Farm — East Islip

 Pick your own organic pumpkins here and then hop on a tractor-pulled hayride.
 Bring a flashlight and pick pumpkins in the moonlight.
-On Friday nights, you can gather around the chiminea, sip hot cocoa and nibble on pumpkin muffins.
-Other goodies include roasted corn, hot apple cider, apple cider donuts, raw honey and plenty of organic produce for purchase.
+On Friday nights, you can gather around the chimney, sip hot cocoa, and nibble on pumpkin muffins.
+Other goodies include roasted corn, hot apple cider, apple cider donuts, raw honey, and plenty of organic produce for purchase.

 Woodside Nursery & Garden Center — North Patchogue